-Walsh is a blue-collar town, with 40.99% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Walsh is generally considered to be a blue-collar town.
+40.99% of the Walsh workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Walsh is a town of professionals, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Walsh who work in healthcare (21.12%), sales jobs (8.70%), and office and administrative support (8.07%).

 Walsh is a very car-oriented town.
 98.70% of residents commute to work in a private automobile rather than by other means, such as public transit, bicycling, or walking.
 This is because Walsh is a small town , and most people who live here have to drive out of town for work, and the town population is not large nor dense enough to support an extensive public transportation system.
 Walsh has a lot of rural roads, and houses can be far apart.
 Many residents drive out of town for regular shopping trips as well.

-In terms of college education, Walsh is nearly on par with the US average for all cities of 21.84%: 19.09% of adults 25 and older in Walsh have a bachelor's degree or advanced degree.
+The education level of Walsh citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.09% of adults 25 and older in Walsh have a college degree.

 The per capita income in Walsh in 2022 was $20,976, which is low income relative to Colorado and the nation.
 This equates to an annual income of $83,904 for a family of four.
 However, Walsh contains both very wealthy and poor people as well.